-Edutopia is one of the many organizations, companies, and communities participating in the fourth annual Connected Educator Month (CEM), a celebration of online communities of practice originally developed by the U.S. Department of Education with partners.
-As with previous years, October 2015 includes an array of rich opportunities for informal professional development, both for educators with established professional learning networks (PLNs) and for those just getting started.
-New for this year, the University of North Dakota is offering graduate professional-development credits to those who participate.
+Edutopia was one of the many organizations, companies, and communities participating in the fourth annual Connected Educator Month (CEM), a celebration of online communities of practice originally developed by the U.S. Department of Education with partners.
+As with previous years, October 2015 included an array of rich opportunities for informal professional development, both for educators with established professional learning networks (PLNs) and for those just getting started.

-Whether you participate formally in the month or not, consider using some of the resources below to engage in do-it-yourself professional development all year long.
+Though the month has concluded, the need to connect has not.
+Consider using some of the resources below to engage in do-it-yourself professional development all year long.

 4. With New Tools: Experiment with connection tools and technologies.
 If possible, find a colleague to join you.
 The Connected Educator Starter Kit guides you step-by-step through many of the ways you can connect and collaborate via social media, wikis, blogs, and multimedia tools.
 Here are a few other ideas to explore:

 - Connect on Skype.
 In "How Are You Connecting Your Students With the World?"
 Suzie Boss discusses how to use Skype in the classroom to post projects and connect with collaborators.